BlackBat21/blacky/README.md

 ```

 ### Usage Tips:
-- Use Short IDs as connection names in your VPN client
+- Connection names combine Short ID and SNI domain for better identification
-- Choose memorable hex combinations like `face`, `dead`, `beef`
+- Choose memorable hex combinations like `face`, `dead`, `beef` for easy recognition
 - Auto-generated Short IDs are 8 characters long for good uniqueness
+- Connection will display as "shortid-domain" (e.g., "face-www.cloudflare.com", "a1b2c3d4-www.google.com") in your client

 ---